-Your company should do the same.
-There are real ways to convert the current crisis into a prudential opportunity.
+Done right, there are real ways for sales and lead gen teams to convert the current crisis into a prudential opportunity.

-The first step?
-Focusing your sales and lead generation efforts on recession-resistant industries.
+The first step: Focusing your sales and lead generation efforts on known recession-resistant industries.

 Focus on the Right Markets